To, The Members,

 The Company understands that employees are vital and valuable assets.
 Your Directors place on record their sincere appreciation for the valuable contribution made by the employees across all levels of the organization.

 XXVI.
-PARTICULARS OF LOANS, GUARANTEES OR INVESTMENTS BY COMPANY:
+PARTICULARS OF LOANS.
+GUARANTEES OR INVESTMENTS BY COMPANY:

 XXVII.
-CORPORATE SOCIAL RESPONSIBILITY (CSR)
+CORPORATE SOCIAL RESPONSIBILITY fCSR)

-As the Net worth / Turnover / Net Profit of your Company is less than the threshold limit of Rs.500 crore / Rs.1000 crore/ Rs.5 crore respectively, Corporate Social Responsibility is not applicable for the Company.
+As the Net worth / Turnover / Net Profit of your Company is less than the threshold limit of Rs.500 crore / Rs.1000 crore/ Rs.5 crore respectively, Corporate Social Responsibility is not applicable forthe Company.

 XXVIII.
 MANAGEMENT DISCUSSION AND ANALYSIS

-The industrial gaskets are used various industries such as refineries, power generation, chemical processing, food & pharmaceuticals, and others.
-The gasket segment is projected to register the fastest CAGR over the forecast period.
+The industrial gaskets are used various industries such as refineries, power generation, chemical processing, food & pharmaceuticals, and others The gasket segment is projected to register the fastest CAGR ever the forecast period.
 The gaskets handle pressure and temperature fluctuations, bolt stress relaxation, and creep.
-In addition,it prevents the ingress or leak of toxic and corrosive chemicals and media.
+In addition, it prevents the ingress or leak of toxic and corrosive chemicals and media.
+Thus, gaskets are widely used for extreme chemical and temperature demands in the chemical process and aerospace.
+Non-metallic gaskets are witnessing high demand in automotive electronics, further supplemented by the rising automotive production, particularly in Asia Pacific and Europe.
+In addition, gaskets manufactured with advanced materials, which are lightweight and offer high functionality, are expectedto drive the demand for non metallic gaskets.

-Pacific and Europe.
-In addition, gaskets manufactured with advanced materials, which are lightweight and offer high functionality, are expected to drive the demand for non-metallic gaskets.
 India has now been ranked sixth among the worlds ten largest manufacturing countries.
 The petrochemical industry contributes about 30% of raw materials to the chemical industry, which is expected to reach USD 300 billion by 2025.
-Furthermore, factors such as the growing industrial, electrical, and electronics sectors in the developing economies, including China, India, and ASEAN countries, are further expected to boost the demand for gaskets and seals in the region.
+Furthermore, factors such as the growing industrial, electrical,

 STRENGTH

-British Standard (BS), Deutsches Institut f?r Normung (DIN) - German Standard, ASTM (American Standard), and American Standard Soc of Mechanical Engineers (ASME) quality standards for our range of products.
+Your Company is an ISO 9001 & 14001 Certified company.
+We follow British Standard ("BS"), Deutsches Institut fur Normung (DIN) - German Standard, ASTM ("American Standard"), and American Standard Soc of Mechanical Engineers ("ASMEj quality standards for our range of products.

 The diversified products include four major categories: